qm2/gpress/README.md

 ```
 ./gpress -dc
 ```
-The decompressed GTF is stored named decompressed_gtf.gtf in the current folder.
+The decompressed GTF is stored named decompressed_gtf.gtf in the root folder.

 3. To compress the GTF with random access (500 genes per block), run
 ```